ServiceStackApps/HelloMobile/README.md

 };
 ```

-#### Using manual Task handlers
+#### Using manual Task extensions

 Some compiler magic is used to make the above async code work which has the disadvantage that the `async` keyword needs to propogated up in all call-sites.
-For these reasons you may prefer to instead make async calls with a Promise-like API that's another call-style avaialble on the returned `Task<T>` response.
+Given this you may prefer instead to make async calls with the Promise-like call-style API also avaialble on the returned `Task<T>` response.

-We've added some of our own task extensions to make this as easy as:
+We've added some custom task extensions to make this as easy as:

 ```csharp
 btnAsync.Click += delegate {